 Yes.
 Students must review their schedules with their advisers and obtain their new REG code from their adviser each registration and add/drop period.

-I don't know/forgot my BannerWeb PIN (personal identification number).
-Can I get it from the registrar's office?
+I am locked out of BannerWeb or don't know/forgot my BannerWeb PIN (personal identification number).
+What should I do?

 My adviser is on sabbatical.
 How can I get my REG code?

 If your adviser is on sabbatical, you can obtain your REG code from the department chair (if you have declared your major) or from your class dean (if you have not declared your major).

 I'm a sophomore, can I register for a Special Studies course or seminar?

 You can register for a Special Studies, but not a seminar.
 Seminars are open to juniors and seniors only, Special Studies to sophomores, juniors and seniors.
 Qualified students who do not meet these class restrictions may petition the administrative board for an exception.
 See your class dean to discuss your options.

 How many credits of S/U (satisfactory/unsatifactory) courses can I take in one semester?

 There is no limit on how many S/U credits may be taken in one semester.
 However, traditional students may only take up to 16 credits of optional S/U grades in total.
 (Transfer students and Ada Comstack Scholars may take 4 out of every 32 credits S/U.)